harmony-one/s/progress/sun-hyuk-ahn.md

+2023-01-28 Sun: Coordinated with community members to assit in setting up Flip.
+Updated Flip code to simplify deployment process.

 2023-01-27 Sat: Continued working on the lottery.

 2023-01-26 Fri: Dotcountry inscription to work with Telegram inscriptions.
 Started preparing for next week's lottery.